maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo1.md

 - Outline the main features that distinguish first-, second- (“Next Generation Sequencing”), and third-generation sequencing technologies
 - Describe the scope of mapping sequencing reads to the reference genome
 - Explain why the use of paired-end sequencing for miRNA sequencing represents a poor experimental choice
-- Describe the relation between Phred scores and quality of a read
+- Explain how Phred scores reflect the quality of a sequencing read
 - List at least three common applications of high-throughput sequencing in biomedical research